Book Now

 King Vishnu Malla made the Taleju bell in the 17th century.
 It can be seen hanging between two pillars when entering from the south side of the durbar.
 The bell can also be identified from the ticket counter.
 Similarly, local shops and vendors have books, coffee, snacks, etc.

-Hari Shankar temple:
+Hari Shankar Temple:

 The Harishankar temple is a three-story structure dedicated to the Hindu deity Hari Shankar, representing half Vishnu and half Shiva.
 Rudramati, the sister of King Yoga Narendra Malla, constructed it.
 The temple is carved with the tortures one faces in hell after death.
 The 2015 earthquake that took place in Nepal destroyed it.